KC-7/flask-sqlachemy-task-manager/README.md

 # [Flask Task Manager App](https://kc-task-manager.herokuapp.com)
-This is a Flask-based task manager app that allows users to create, read, update, and delete tasks and categories.
+The Task Manager App is a web-based application built using Flask, SQLAlchemy, JavaScript, CSS, and HTML.
+It allows for user authentication and authorization, CRUD (Create, Read, Update, Delete) operations for tasks and categories, task filtering, and uses Materialize CSS for a clean & responsive UI, alongside Font Awesome icons for additional visual appeal.

   Link Link: https://kc-task-manager.herokuapp.com